jmanthony3/Archimedes/docs/class/engr-839-001-mechanical-metallurgy/porous-materials.md

 ## Mechanical Considerations
 Initial density will affect the elasticity as well as plastic behavior.
-Most notable among low-density metal foams is the plateau stress where the "pores" collapse until a high density is achieved and it begins to behave as a solid material.
+Most notable among low-density metal foams is the plateau stress where the  #pores" collapse until a high density is achieved and it begins to behave as a solid material.
 This makes metal foams particularly interesting for their energy absorption capabilities.